24030096-Prajwal-Patil/Java-Programs/62-Bank-Management-System/Bank-Management-System-main/README.md

 # Prerequisites
 - Basic knowledge of Java and the Spring Framework.
-- A code editor of your choice (e.g., `VSCode, IntelliJ IDEA, Eclipse`).
+- An ide is required for the project to run (e.g., `VSCode, IntelliJ IDEA, Eclipse`).
 - Postman for testing API endpoints.
 - A MySQL database.